 How to Create Recovery Database In Exchange 2016?
-Complete Solution
+Step By Step Guide

-Summary: If you are looking for a solution on how to create recovery database in Exchange 2016, then you are reading the right article.
-Here, we will guide users to create Exchange recovery database, its features and in what situation users can use to recover data from RDB.
-Additionally, you will also get to know how to recover data by using recovery database.
+Summary: If you are looking for a solution to create a recovery database in Exchange 2016, then you are reading the right article.
+Here, we will guide users to create an Exchange 2016 recovery database, its features, and in what situations users can use to recover data from RDB.

-Exchange recovery database (RDB) is a special kind of database that allow users to mount the restored database and extract Exchange mailboxes & its data items from the restored mailbox database as a party of recovery option.
+An Exchange recovery database (RDB) is a special kind of database that allows users to mount the restored database and extract Exchange mailboxes and their data items from the restored mailbox database as a party of the recovery option.

 Note: Users can also use the Exchange PowerShell command i.e. “New-MailboxRestoreRequest” to extract the Exchange data from the recovery database.

-When the Exchange users and administrator extract the data from RDB, then they can export to the folder or merge into an existing mailbox.
-Only Exchange admin has the rights to use the recovery database other than this no users cannot use the RDB.
-It also enable the users to recover the data from copy or backup of the database without interrupting the user access recent data.
+When the Exchange users and administrator extract the data from RDB, they can export it to the folder or merge it into an existing mailbox.
+Only the Exchange admin has the right to use the recovery database other than this no users can use the RDB.
+It also enables the users to recover the data from copy or backup of the database without interrupting the user access to recent data.

 Note: If the users doesn’t have any RDB and its Exchange mailboxes and data items are permanently deleted or corrupted.
-In that case, they can use the SysTools EDB File Repair Tool that provides dual scanning option which easily recovers & repair EDB file from major as well as minimal corruption and recover purged mailboxes and items from loaded offline/dismounted Exchange database file with no data loss.
+In that case, they can use the SysTools Exchange Recovery Tool that provides dual scanning option which easily recovers & repair EDB file from major as well as minimal corruption and recover purged mailboxes and items from loaded offline/dismounted Exchange database file with no data loss.
 User can use the option to repair Exchange mailbox and recover deleted mailbox after retention period.

 Know How Recovery Database is Different From Standard Mailbox Database

-1. The RDB only store lost Exchange mailboxes and data items
+- The RDB only stores lost Exchange mailboxes and data items

-5. For recovery database online maintenance cannot be performed
+- For the recovery database, online maintenance cannot be performed

-Before proceeding further, user have to met some specific requirement to use RDB.
+Before proceeding further, users have to meet some specific requirements to use RDB.

-1. Recovery database can be use only when it is created by Exchange 2016 as well as later Exchange mailbox database only
+- The recovery database can be used only when it is created by Exchange 2016 as well as later Exchange mailbox database only

-3. The target Exchange mailbox used for merge and extract the data must be in same AD (Active Directory Forest)
+- The target Exchange mailbox used for merging and extracting the data must be in the same AD (Active Directory Forest)

-Following are the several condition in which Recovery Database can be used to recover data
+Following are the several conditions in which a Recovery Database can be used to recover data:

 1. Exchange Server Dial Tone Recovery